subratsahu04/subratsahu04/README.md

 # 💫 About Me
 Welcome to my GitHub! 🎯

 Hey there!
-I'm **Subrat Kumar Sah**, a 3rd-year Computer Science student passionate about **Data Science** and everything data-driven.
+I'm **Subrat Kumar Sahu**, a 3rd-year Computer Science student passionate about **Data Science** and everything data-driven.
 I love exploring datasets, extracting insights, and creating visual stories that matter.

 Currently focused on:
 - 📊 **Exploratory Data Analysis (EDA)** and **Data Cleaning**